-Loitering can hurt the success of your property by deterring customers, making business tenants uncomfortable, and generally discouraging visitors.
+Loitering can hurt the success of your property by scaring off customers, making business tenants uncomfortable, and generally discouraging visitors.
 How you can safely address this problem?

 What is Loitering?

 Loitering is simply when a person sits or stands around a commercial property without permission to be there or any plans to buy anything from a business located there.